Rahul Gandhi Biography

-Let's know more about Rahul Gandhi, who is currently the Congress vice president and the second in command in the party since January 2013.
-Gandhi is expected to join in the Delhi assembly elections campaigning after his visit to Jammu and Kashmir.
+Let’s know more about Rahul Gandhi, who is currently the Congress vice president and the second in command in the party since January 2013.
+And was the President of the Indian National Congress from December 16, 2017, to July 3, 2019.

 Rahul Gandhi – Who is he?